merumerutho/LOVJ/README.md

 # LOVELive2P
-### LÖVE Live-Coding minimal framework
+### LÖVE minimal Live-Coding collaborative framework

-LOVELive2P (not [that kind](https://en.wikipedia.org/wiki/Love_Live!) of Love Live) is a [LÖVE](https://love2d.org/) framework to create, explore, play interactively with the code in order to creat visuals in a live coding setting or during a live music performance.
+LOVELive2P (not [that kind](https://en.wikipedia.org/wiki/Love_Live!) of Love Live) is a minimal [LÖVE](https://love2d.org/) framework to create, explore, play interactively with the code in order to creat visuals in a live coding setting or during a live music performance.

 It is flexible enough in order to support:
 - "1 player" scenarios, with the livecoder/artist handling entirely the code and controls of the visuals.